heartcombo/devise/README.md

 MIT License.
 Copyright 2009-2014 Plataformatec. http://plataformatec.com.br

-You are not granted rights or licenses to the trademarks of the Plataformatec, including without limitation the Devise name or logo.
+You are not granted rights or licenses to the trademarks of Plataformatec, including without limitation the Devise name or logo.